Day 2 - Wednesday, 18 June

 -

-CONCURRENT SESSIONS - 75 minute session with 2 consecutive presentations concluded with Q&A
+Your choice of 60 minute sessions with 2 consecutive presentations concluded with Q&A

 Case Studies